-- 1. The financial statements and notes, as set out on pages 10 to 26, are in accordance with the Corporations Act 2001 and: - comply with Australian Accounting Standards Reduced Disclosure Requirements; and - give a true and fair view of the financial position as at 30 June 2017 and of the performance for the year ended on that date. - 2.
+- 1. The financial statements and notes, as set out on pages 10 to 26, are in accordance with the Corporations Act 2001 and: - comply with Australian Accounting Standards Reduced Disclosure Requirements (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - give a true and fair view of the financial position as at 30 June 2018 and of the performance for the year ended on that date. - 2.
 In the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.